-The Chapel program ties into the Mission Statement of the University, to create opportunities for members of the learning community to develop to their highest potential as whole persons – intellectually, spiritually, socially, and physically – in a Christian environment.
-The office of the Chaplain and the whole University is striving to serve the Lord Jesus Christ and to help students grow spiritually in a Christian environment.
+The mission of Bethel University is to create opportunities for members of the learning community to develop to their highest potential as whole persons – intellectually, spiritually, socially, and physically – in a Christian environment.

 Senior Chaplain, Dr. Anne Hames